 Other brands are offering usually chrome, stainless steel, and brass poles.

 These are the most common dance poles you’ll come across, they’re used in studios worldwide

-They are good for all weathers and climates, easy to clean and maintain.
+They are good for all weathers and climates, and easy to clean and maintain.
 Fairly durable and most affordable.
 They have a “standard” level of grip.

 Stainless Steel Coated Poles – regular grip

 Great for those who suffer from metal allergies and very durable.
 There is no risk of the pole being liable to rust.
 They are slightly more expensive than chrome poles and definitely less grippy.